hiperiondev/SM1vm/README.md

 This project is based on H2 VM but modified for to be more flexible and embeddable, especially on constrained microcontrollers.

 ## About
-The project is based on a self-contained library that provides everything necessary to embed the VM.
+The project is based on a self-contained library that provides everything necessary to embed the VM (SM1.h).

 The only exception is the memory access functions (sm1_mem_put and sm1_mem_get) which must be defined by the user.
 This allows adaptation to the local implementation access to the program memory, both in hardware and in logic.